 Simulink® Real-Time™ Library for RS-232

 The Read Interrupt Status block reads the interrupt status for the boards in the system.

 The output for this block is a vector with one 32-bit element for each port.
-Each element contains two pieces of information for that port, where the four bytes are
+Each element contains two pieces of information for that port, where the 4 bytes are:

 [0, 0, IIR, Reason]